How do I use the new Touch Bar feature on the new MacBook Pro? Can I customise the functions that appear on the Touch Bar?

 At any time, too, you can click somewhere on the desktop and the Touch Bar will revert to its standard default layout, which includes Esc.

 It's also possible to reassign one of the hardware keys to act as Escape on a system-wide level.
 Open System Preferences and select Keyboard.
 Select the Keyboard tab and click Modifier Keys at the bottom right.
 Below the keyboard dropdown (make sure you pick the right one), you should see a list of four keys: Caps Lock, Control, Option and Command.
 We'd avoid reassigning Control, Option or Command and opt for reassigning Caps Lock as you can achieve the same effect by typing while holding the Shift key.
 Whatever your decision, select the key of your choice and select Escape from the drop-down window.
 Click OK to save your preferences.

-How to use Touch Bar on new MacBook Pro: How to customise the Touch Bar
+How to use Touch Bar on MacBook Pro 2016: How to customise the Touch Bar

 It's pleasingly intuitive to customise the functions that appear in the Touch Bar.
 In fact, it operates essentially like the Dock in macOS or iOS - you just drag functions down to it and they'll appear there instantly.
 Bear in mind, however, that this is done on an app-by-app basis, and Apple says only that "some apps" allow you to customise the way Touch Bar works.